The new plant will replace the adjacent aging water treatment plant that was built in 1928.

 Find out more about the consent application process and supporting documentation.

 What are the benefits?

-The Huia Water Treatment Plant treats almost 20 percent of Auckland’s water supply.
-Replacing the plant is essential to ensuring the continued supply of water to Aucklander’s.
+The replacement Huia water treatment plant will help to maintain the security of Auckland’s water supply.
+The plant treats almost 20 percent of Auckland’s water supply.
+Replacing the old plant is essential to ensuring Aucklanders have access to high-quality, reliable water services as we grow.

-The importance of the Huia Water Treatment Plant to the resilience of Auckland’s water supply was highlighted during the extreme wet weather event in early March 2017.
-Extreme rainfall intensity in the Hunua Ranges resulted in slips and sedimentation in some of the supply dams.
-As a result of this silt, Ardmore Water Treatment Plants production had to be significantly scaled back.
-The reliance on the Huia Water Treatment Plant during this time was essential in ensuring Auckland did not run low on water.
+The importance of the Huia water treatment plant to the resilience of Auckland’s water supply was highlighted during the Tasman Tempest weather event in early March 2017.
+Extreme rainfall in the Hunua Ranges resulted in slips and sedimentation in some of the supply dams.
+The reliance on the Huia water treatment plant during this time was essential in ensuring Auckland did not run low on water.